Qualia Mind Review

 • Side effects

-After the study was completed, researchers compared participants’ final scores to their first scores, and then compared those who took Qualia Mind to those who took a placebo.
+After the study was completed, researchers compared participants’ final scores to their first scores, and they then compared those who took Qualia Mind to those who took a placebo.
 Everyone had higher scores in every area, which is encouraging; it suggests that Qualia Mind might actually improve your cognition.
-The key, however, is within the placebo group.
-All of their scores improved just as much.
+The key, however, is within the placebo group — all of their scores improved just as much.
 Participants who took Qualia Mind scored slightly higher in features that are less subjective — executive function, attention and focus, inspiration, and mindfulness — but the differences weren’t big enough to be statistically significant.

-Harnessing the full power of your brain isn’t cheap.
-Without any discounts, bonuses, or promotions, one bottle of Qualia Mind costs $139.
-This provides a 22-dose supply of capsules (what Neurohacker calls 28 days’ worth) or 154 total capsules.
+Without any discounts, bonuses, or promotions, one bottle of Qualia Mind costs $159.
+This provides a 22-dose supply of capsules (what Qualia calls 28 days’ worth), or 154 capsules in total.

-Neurohacker offers a subscription program for all of its Qualia products, including Qualia Mind.
-By starting a monthly subscription, you can get automatic refills of your nootropic for a whopping $100 off your first month ($39) and then $119/month after, for a total savings of $20/month (15%).
-This is a near-unprecedented amount of savings in the supplement world, let alone nootropic supplements.
-However, these savings are offset by its high standard cost and low serving count, so it's hard to get too excited.
+Qualia offers a subscription program for all of its Qualia products, including Qualia Mind.
+By starting a monthly subscription, you can get automatic refills of your nootropic for a whopping $100 off your first month ($39) and then $139/month after, for a total savings of $20/month (15%).
+The initial discount is a near-unprecedented amount of savings in the supplement world, let alone nootropic supplements.
+However, these savings are offset by Qualia Mind’s high standard cost and low serving count, so it's hard to get too excited.

-Unlike a few other nootropics, ordering Qualia Mind through Neurohacker means you can only order one or two bottles of Qualia Mind at a time, nor can you change the size of the bottle.
-This isn’t particularly uncommon for nootropics, but many authorized third-party retailers sell different-sized bottles of Qualia Mind (including 105 capsule — or 15-day — supplies).
+Unlike a few other nootropics, ordering Qualia Mind through Qualia means you can only order one or two bottles at a time, and you can’t change the size of the bottle.
+This isn’t particularly uncommon for nootropics, but some authorized third-party retailers sell different-sized bottles of Qualia Mind (including 105 capsule — or 15-day — supplies).

 You can pay for your order with any major credit card from a U.S.-based bank, AmazonPay, or PayPal.